DaFr0g/inspircd-m_chatlog/README.md

 =====

 The Channel Chat Logging module is a third-party InpsIRCd module that logs all user messages as well as channel joins, parts, and quits.

-It logs with a type of `m_chatlog` to make it easy to filter to a separate log file.
+It logs with a type of `m_chatlog_user` and `m_chatlog_channel` to make it easy to filter to a separate log file.

 Credit
 ======